 To request a formal hearing, fill out the Application for Hearing paperwork and submit it to the Office of Administrative Courts.
 You will also need to send a copy of this paperwork to the insurance company that has denied your claim.

 An ALJ also presides over this type of hearing, where both sides will be allowed to submit evidence supporting their case.
 After the judge hears both sides, the hearing will come to an end.
 The ALJ will then review the information that has been presented and release a written decision that outlines who the judge is siding with and why.
 This written decision will not be released on the day of the hearing, so you will have to wait to receive it in the mail to learn the outcome.
-See the Division of Workers’ Compensation employee’s guide
+See the Division of Workers’ Compensation employee’s guide for more information.

 If you disagree with the judge’s ruling, you will need to file a Petition for Review within 20 days.
 Both parties will draft a brief that outlines why they agree or disagree with the judge’s decision.
 The ALJ that presided over the formal hearing will get a chance to review these briefs to determine if he would like to reverse his original ruling.
 If he does not wish to do so, the case will be sent to the Industrial Claim Appeals Panel, who will review the files and issue a decision within 60 days.